jamstockanalytics-oss/JamstockAnalytics/CONTEXT.md

 ---

-*This document serves as the comprehensive specification for the JamStockAnalyticsAI application, covering all aspects from initial setup to advanced features and deployment, including comprehensive GitHub error resolution documentation and environment setup.*
+*This document serves as the comprehensive specification for the JamStockAnalyticsAI application, covering all aspects from initial setup to advanced features and deployment, including comprehensive GitHub error resolution documentation, environment setup, and Docker build automation.*